SamanK1982/Prediction/README.md

 Code Structures and Details
 There are five parts to the code.
   - `models`: It contains the network and training protocols for the experiment.
-  - `data`: Data and data description for the dataset.
+  - `data`: Data loaders and data descriptions and explorations and preprocessing.
-  - `dataloaders`: Dataloader.
   - `training`: Training loops and modules.
   - `results`: Further details and results.